Story and Book by

 BAT BOY tackles a range of bold topics, like American prejudice, modern religion, genetic engineering, even inter-species sex.
 Think of it as Little Shop of Horrors meets Les Misérables meets Dracula, with its own unique blend of big-hearted comic horror that will have you checking under the bed at night and nibbling on your loved ones during the day.

-New Line's production will be directed by Scott Miller and Chris Moore, with music direction by Jason Eschhofen.
-The company previously produced the show in 2003 and 2006.
-BAT BOY is produced by arrangement with Broadway Licensing, New York.
+New Line previously produced Bat Boy in 2003 and 2006.
+Bat Boy is produced by arrangement with Broadway Licensing, New York.

 Want to explore more?